Webklex/laravel-imap/README.md

 #### Folder / Mailbox
 There is an experimental function available to get a Folder instance by name.
-For an easier access please take a look at the new config option `imap.options.delimiter` however the `getFolder` method takes three options: the required (string) $folder_name and two optional variables.
+For an easier access please take a look at the new config option `imap.options.delimiter`.
+The `Client::getFolder` method takes three arguments: the required (string) $folder_name and two optional variables.
 An integer $attributes which seems to be sometimes 32 or 64 (I honestly have no clue what this number does, so feel free to enlighten me and anyone else) and a delimiter which if it isn't set will use the default option configured inside the [config/imap.php](src/config/imap.php) file.
 > If you are using Exchange you might want to set all parameter and the last `$prefix_address` to `false` e.g. `$oClient->getFolder('name', 32, null, false)` #234